Neurodevelopmental Collaboration Clinic

-The ABLE Center and Child’s Nature are teaming together to introduce the Neurodevelopmental Collaboration Clinic (The NdCC).
-This clinic is designed to provide comprehensive, neurodiversity affirming, care to help all children thrive at home and school.
+The Neurodevelopmental Collaboration Clinic (NdCC) is designed to provide comprehensive, neurodiversity-affirming, care to help all children thrive at home and school.
 The clinic aims to bridge both clinical and educational diagnoses to bring the best integrative care for children with neurodevelopmental differences.

 The main collaborative team includes:

-Dr. Jennifer Imig Huffman, Licensed Clinical Psychologist, Board Certified Pediatric Neuropsychologist and owner of The ABLE Center
+Dr. Jennifer Imig Huffman, Licensed Clinical Psychologist, Board Certified Pediatric Neuropsychologist, Clinic Owner

-Mrs. Elisabeth Anderson, Nationally Certified School Psychologist of Child’s Nature
+Mrs. Elisabeth Anderson, Nationally Certified School Psychologist, Director of Assessment

 Our N.D.C.C. provides a comprehensive evaluation that can include the following components: